Chris Cascio

 Katherine Cramer

 Katherine Cramer is a professor in the Department of Political Science, and an affiliate of the School of Journalism and Mass Communication, the LaFollette School of Public Affairs, and various campus institutes and centers.
 Her work focuses on the way people in the United States make sense of politics and their place in it.
-Her book, The Politics of Resentment: Rural Consciousness in Wisconsin and the Rise of Scott Walker, examines rural resentment toward cities and its implications for contemporary politics.
-She also wrote Talking about Race: Community Dialogues and the Politics of Difference, and Talking about Politics: Informal Groups and Social Identity in American Life.
+Her book, The Politics of Resentment: Rural Consciousness in Wisconsin and the Rise of Scott Walker, broke ground on examining rural resentment toward cities and its implications for contemporary politics.
+She currently co-chairs a commission of the American Academy of Arts and Sciences called Reimagining the Economy, and is a founder of Fora, a human-tech platform for constructive communication operated by Cortico.

 Charles Franklin